-“Prefer” Postmortem: 6 Lessons Learned From A Network Of Independent Professionals
+Postmortem: 6 Lessons Learned From A Network Of Independent Professionals

-I’ve received over a dozen emails and calls in the past year asking about lessons learned from Prefer, a team I helped gather and advise that ultimately shut down.
-Among all the ideas and new teams I’ve encountered, Prefer is still one of those products that I believe needs to exist.
 I get excited when I come across other entrepreneurs seeking to solve this problem so I figured I’d share some take-aways for the benefit of others exploring the space.

-Prefer started as an idea I shared with a few other entrepreneurs I respect, just as I started my stint as a full-time VC and before I returned to building products/teams at Adobe.
+This project started as an idea I shared with a few other entrepreneurs I respect, just as I started my stint as a full-time VC and before I returned to building products/teams at Adobe.
 The original idea was based on a few insights about customer preferences for services and the growing economy of independent service providers — from massage therapists and personal trainers to chefs, tutors, and accountants (aka “Soloists”), specifically:

 - Customers prefer a trusted referral from friends over four stars from strangers any day of the week.